botpress/documentation-v12/docs/going-to-production/deploy/deploy.md

 ### Prerequisites

-Install node version 12.18.1 for [your operating system](https://nodejs.org/download/release/v12.18.1/).
+Install [nvm](https://github.com/nvm-sh/nvm#installing-and-updating) to manage node version

 :::tip
 On Windows, download and use the `.msi` installer.